Common Types of Loans: Interest Rates, Tax Benefits and Application Process

-Loans play an important role in helping people achieve significant life goals.
+Most people take out a loan at least once in their lives.
 Whether it’s for buying a house, expanding your business, pursuing your higher education, sending your kid abroad for studies or handling medical emergencies.
 But before you take any loan, you must understand the various types of loans, their interest rates, tax benefits, and other components.

 What is a Loan?